Tribulla/Triutilizer/README.md

 this approach makes sure that the server isnt at half resource usage while at 8tps.

 feel free to suport me on patreon to also get exclusive benefts: https://www.patreon.com/tribulla

+(the code was written by human but then formatted by AI to add comments and make the code look good)